ycui1984/eos/README.md

 So, at least, this project requires a Linux machine.
 To test a particular part, we need to compile the kernel first.
 The following example tests the efficiency of CPU scheduling.
 One should perform similar steps to test other parts.
+Note that if one wants to test the effectiveness of syn subsystem, a system with multiple cores should be used.
+Typically, more than 16 cores.
+In our testing(see ``doc/``), a 48 core system is used.

 2.1 ``cd code/disk_sched``